-• "Commercial Pole" would mean a pole (a) on which one or more third parties locate wireless equipment used to offer wireless connectivity to other third parties, and (b) from which a fiber connection extends from third party equipment on the pole to the Data Center.
+- "Commercial Pole" would mean a pole

+(a) on which one or more third parties locate

+wireless equipment used to offer wireless

+connectivity to other third parties, and (b)

+from which a fiber connection extends from

+third party equipment on the pole to the Data

+Center.

 - "Data Center" would mean the Mahwah, New Jersey data center where the Exchange's matching engine is located, or its successor.

 - "Data Center Pole" would mean a pole that (a) holds wireless equipment, (b) is located within the grounds of the Data Center, and (c) cannot be used by third parties other than third parties with which the Exchange or an ICE Affiliate has an agreement to provide services in the name of the Exchange or an ICE Affiliate.

 - "ICE Affiliate" would mean

 Intercontinental Exchange, Inc. ("ICE") and

 any entity that directly or indirectly, through

 one or more intermediaries, controls, is

 controlled by, or is under common control

 with ICE, where "control" means that one

 entity possesses, directly or indirectly, voting

-control of the other entity either through

-ownership of capital stock or other equity

-securities or through majority representation

-on the board of directors or other

-management body of such entity.
+control of the other entity either through ownership of capital stock or other equity securities or through majority representation on the board of directors or other management body of such entity.

-The proposed rule would require that:

-the length of the connection between (a) the base of the Data Center Pole and (b) the network row in the space used for co-location in the Data Center shall be no less than the length of the connection between (x) the base of the closest Commercial Pole and (y) the network row in the space used for co-location in the Data Center.
+The proposed rule would require that: the length of the connection between (a) the base of the Data Center Pole and (b) the point inside the Data Center where Exchange market data is produced shall be no less than the length of the connection between (x) the base of the closest Commercial Pole and (y) the point inside the Data Center where Exchange market data is produced.